boazf/JunkMailStop/README.md

 The project build jmsoaddin.dll (Junk Mail Stop Outlook Addin).
 To install the addin just run: regsvr32 jmsoaddin.dll
 I use TortoiseSVN for my development.
 There is a pre-build step that sets the revision number according to the SVN revision.
 You will have to work this around.
-Also in stdafx.h there are 3 import lines with absolute path to office files. you'll have to modify this according to your system.
+Also in stdafx.h there are 3 #import lines with absolute path to office files.
+You'll have to modify this according to your system.